-At December 31, 2016, the Company had 8,297 full-time equivalent employees.
-For the purposes of measuring full-time equivalent employees, those working more than 30 hours per week are counted as a full-time equivalent employee and those working less than 30 hours per week are counted as half of a full-time equivalent employee.
+At December 31, 2015, the Company had 7,807 full-time equivalent employees.
 We have agreements with our sales employees and certain other employees that include provisions: (1) protecting our confidential information and trade secrets; (2) restricting their ability post-employment to solicit the business of our customers; and (3) preventing the hiring of our employees for a period of time after separation from employment with us.
 The enforceability of such agreements varies from state to state depending upon applicable law and factual circumstances.
 The majority of our employment relationships are at-will and terminable by either party at any time; however, the covenants regarding confidential information and non-solicitation of our customers and employees generally extend for a period of at least two years after cessation of employment.

-None of our employees are subject to a collective bargaining agreement, and we consider our relations with our employees to be good.
+None of our employees are represented by a labor union, and we consider our relations with our employees to be satisfactory.